Alberk Koç

-Alberk Koç (born 15 February 1997) is a Turkish professional footballer who plays as a left back for TFF First League club Çaykur Rizespor.
+Alberk Koç (born 15 February 1997) is a Turkish professional footballer who plays as a left back for TFF First League club Amedspor.

 Professional career

 Koç began his senior career with Menemenspor in the TFF First League, becoming their starting left-back.
 On 30 January 2020, signed a professional contract with Çaykur Rizespor.
 Koç made his professional debut with Çaykur Rizespor in a 3-2 Süper Lig win over Kayserispor on 9 July 2020.